 Those craving a more exciting Yellowstone adventure can enter the park from the South Entrance (40 miles north of Jackson, Wyoming), East Entrance (50 miles west of Cody, Wyoming) or West Entrance (3 miles west of Montana’s Yellowstone Airport) via snowmobile or snowcoach.

-Traveling in the Park
+Traveling through Yellowstone in the Winter

 From the South Entrance, snowmobile tours are available through Old Faithful Snowmobile Tours and Scenic Safaris.
 Snowcoaches can be booked through Teton Science Schools, Inc. and Scenic Safaris.
 From Yellowstone’s East Entrance, snowmobile tours are available through Gary Fales Outfitting.